noahvogt/slidegen/README.md

     ./ssync.py

+Also for both programs there is a help page with `-h` or `--help`.

+    ./ssync.py -h
+    ./slidegen.py --help

 ### Source File Layout

 The file is divided into two what we will here call *parts* that are divided with at least one `\n` character and an arbitrary amount of lines that are either empty or only contain whitespace: